canonical/notebook-operators/image-definitions/README.md

 Produce updated patch (in `kubeflow/` execute `git diff > ../kubeflow.patch`) and commit it to this repository.

-To clean up all Docker images creared during build process:
+To clean up all Docker images and containers creared during build and scan process:

 ```
+docker rm $(docker ps -aq)
 docker rmi -f $(docker images -aq)
 ```